 1% – Retirement fund for the Lead Pastor

 4% – Missional Investment Funds (also known as Return of the Tithe).
 This is money returned to each church for the purpose of investing in church planting, missional outreach and leadership development.

 :: I’m new to the Foursquare Movement.
 What are the Missional Investment Funds?

 Missional Investment Funds (also known as Return of the Tithe) are funds given to US Foursquare churches designated for church planting, missional outreach and leadership development.
 This corporate decision was made with the belief that the best people to determine how to invest in Kingdom work are local pastors and local churches.
-This money is dispersed to tithing churches in good standing on a bi-annual basis.
+This money is dispersed to tithing churches in good standing twice a year.
 The amount is 40% of each church’s tithe to the Foursquare Movement.

 :: It seems like there used to be more money available for support through the district.
 What changed?